Amine-Itani/Unit-1/Quizzes/template.md

 ## Evidence

-<sub>Fig.2 shows results of the program
+<sub>Fig. 2 shows results of the program

 ## Flowchart

-<sub>Fig.3 shows flowchart of the program
+<sub>Fig. 3 shows flowchart of the program